ramonauble/db-js/readme.txt

 NOTES
 ----------------------------------------------------------------------------
-this project is still very much in development; the aforementioned structure is mostly finalized, but may change in minor ways as the project moves forward.
+this project is still very much in development; the aforementioned structure is mostly finalized, but may be subject to change as the project moves toward completion.

 the current alpha build runs just a single voice, which begins sounding at receipt of user interaction (page select).